-- OTP dev-1.x - OTP 1 development branch
+- dev-1.x - OTP 1 active development

-- OTP dev-2.x - OTP 2 development branch
+- dev-2.x - OTP 2 active development

 Send questions and comments to the user mailing list.
 Discuss internal development details on the dev mailing list.
 File bug reports via the Github issue tracker.
 Note that the issue tracker is not intended for support questions or discussions.
 Please post them to one of the mailing lists instead.